UBC-MDS/pysorting/README.md

 # pysorting

-This package helps the user implement various sorting algorithms.
-The package consists of 4 functions and the following features:
+## Overview
+This Python package provides an interactive and educational platform for understanding popular sorting algorithms.
+Designed for students and educators, it includes implementations of four key sorting algorithms.
+The package is simple to use and highly customizable, making it an excellent tool for learning and teaching sorting concepts.

-## SORTING FUNCTIONs
+## Contributors
+- Chukwunonso Ebele-muolokwu
+- Marek Boulerice
+- Shashank Hosahalli Shivamurthy
+- Siddarth Subrahmanian

+# Features
-- `bubble.py`:
+- `bubble_sort`:
   -This function takes in a list of numbers provided by the user and sorts it following a bubble-sort algorithm.
-The function returns the sorted array to the user
+A simple, comparison-based sorting algorithm that repeatedly swaps adjacent elements if they are in the wrong order.
-- `insertion_sort.py`:
+- `insertion_sort`:
   -This function takes in a list of numbers provided by the user and sorts it following a insertion-sort algorithm.
-The function returns the sorted array to the user
+A straightforward algorithm that builds the sorted array one element at a time.
-- `quicksort.py`:
+- `quick_sort`:
   -This function takes in a list of numbers provided by the user and sorts it following a quick-sort algorithm.
-The function returns the sorted array to the user
+Implements the divide-and-conquer sorting algorithm that partitions the array around a pivot element.
-- `shell_sort.py`:
+- `shell_sort`:
   -This function takes in a list of numbers provided by the user and sorts it following a shell-sort algorithm.
-The function returns the sorted array to the user
+A generalization of insertion sort that allows the exchange of far-apart elements to improve performance.

 ## Time Complexity Measurement